 For simplicity and visual demonstration, transferring data from the tables above into shapes (below), triangle and diamonds, it becomes easier to see what happens to your.

 The large left triangle demonstrates a correct amount of time spent in the lower intensity levels, allowing for a taller peak (performance).
 The middle, narrow based, triangle illustrates poor time allocation of training intensity – spending a small amount of time at low intensity levels, resulting in a lower peak.

 The diamond represents too much high intensity training and results in fitness being severely limited and “unstable”.

 Establishing Training Levels

-A re-calibration of effort perception is often needed… Attempting to train against the new levels often highlights that what was previously felt thought to be EASY is quite a bit harder (MEDIUM or higher).
+A re-calibration of effort perception is often needed when training with the new levels.
+What was previously perceived to be EASY is actually quite a bit harder (MEDIUM or higher).
 We see this all the time!

-Many – impatient – athletes never see the continued progression they desire.
-They return to training at an intensity that is not “EASY”, which, again, fatigues the body and narrows the training / performance spectrum.
+Impatient athletes never see the continued progression they desire.
+They return to training at an intensity that is not “EASY” and fall back into the one speed sysndrome!

-Physiologically, and simplistically, aerobic means “fat with oxygen” and anaerobic means “sugars without oxygen”.
+Physiologically, and simplistically, performing something aerobically means “burning fat with oxygen” and anaerobic means “burning sugars without oxygen”.

 For experience triathletes (with 3+ years of efficient training), a ratio of 80% aerobic to 20% anaerobic is ideal.
-However, for less experienced triathletes a 90% to 10% split or even 100% aerobic is the most beneficial!
+However, for less experienced triathletes a 90% to 10% split or even 100% aerobic can be the most beneficial!